RojanGamingYT/web-screenshot-Generator/README.md

 ![image](https://user-images.githubusercontent.com/95465993/178271531-b9cb9018-5d54-4427-8a91-a4482ea045ba.png)

-## What is MakeQR?
+## QR Generator?

-MakeQR is a web app to generate QR codes from text or URL.
+A web app to generate QR codes from text or URL.

 ### Features